-Equine massage therapy is massage therapy specifically designed for horses.
-As it is increasing in popularity, more and more horse owners are realizing the importance of massage therapy for their horses.
-Equine massage therapy can play a significant role with:
+Equine massage bodywork is massage specifically designed for horses.
+As it is increasing in popularity, more and more horse owners are realizing the importance of bodywork for their horses.
+Equine massage bodywork can play a significant role with:

 - Healing or maintenance of an injury

 - General soreness issues (usually with a root problem that needs addressing)